f1redf0x/exvirion-web/content/posts/terminal_over_phone.md

 - Why use OBS-Streamlabs if you can use ffmpeg?

 It's not just that I value open source, which I do.
 It's that these tools will always be around if you are willing to put in the effort.
 Look at all the products Google and Microsoft have thrown away.
-And Linux?
+[Especially Google](https://killedbygoogle.com/) And Linux?
 If you want, you can download every Linux package on a mirror and keep it for a future you [as seen here](https://computingforgeeks.com/creating-ubuntu-mirrors-using-apt-mirror/).

 # The Cell Phone